 Though the government seems to have been organized with considerable difficulty, there was no lack of activity once the offices were filled.
 Three meetings were held in rapid succession.
-But on May 4th the trustees decided to meet thereafter at 3 p. m. on the last Saturday of each month.
+But on May 4th the trustees decided to meet thereafter at 3 P. M. on the last Saturday of each month.
 Despite this resolution they apparently did not meet between July 27th and November 23rd.
 During 1839 they met wherever it was convenient: in the schoolroom opposite the Davenport Hotel, at the postoffice, and in the house of D. C. Eldridge.
 Finally, on December 18, 1839, John Owens was appointed a committee to procure a room for the council.
 Sometimes the trustees failed to act because no quorum was present; at other times they adopted only one or two resolutions.
 The record of the first year's work fills only eight pages: the "Proceedings" from 1839 to 1850 constitute a single volumn only a half inch thick.

 At one of the earliest sessions the council adopted the American Eagle on a twenty-five cent piece as the temporary seal.
 Either times were hard, the officers poor, or the quarter a rare coin on the frontier, for within six months the council changed its temporary seal to the American Eagle on a ten-cent piece.
 The highway problem was apparently the most acute issue before the trustees.
 As early as May 1, 1839, Street Commissioner Nichols was instructed to "open the streets and allys in said Borough".
 A. F. Russell was named "borough surveyor" on June 29th.
 At the same time the council resolved that a day's work should consist of "ten hours" and ordered Commissioner Nichols to call on citizens to work out their road tax in order to open the "streets and allys".
-On December 30th the commissioner was instructed to "comber 30th the commissioner was instructed to "comber 30th the commissioner was instructed to "comber 30th the same time the most approach to the same time the commissioner was instructed to "comber 30th the comber 30th t plete the ditch" designed to "convey the water from the Upper part of town into the river" as soon as the weather would permit.
+On December 30th the commissioner was instructed to "complete the ditch" designed to "convey the water from the Upper part of town into the river" as soon as the weather would permit.
 When Nichols failed to perform this work Strong Burnell was appointed street commissioner but he refused to accept the appointment when he found that the ditch and a bridge to cross it was involved in his work.
 By June, 1840, this project was still an unsolved problem.

 Another matter that required considerable attention was that of fire protection.
 On June 29, 1839, the ordinance committee was requested to report on apparatus for the fire department.
 T. K. Mills was apointed fire warden in November.

 Some difficulty was encountered in formulating the fire ordinance, because some citizens believed that the "owner" and not the "occupant" of a house should be responsible for providing the number of fire buckets specified in the ordinance.
 On January 29, 1840, certain Davenport residents presented a petition requesting that a hook and ladder company be organized.
 The council promptly appropriated twenty-five dollars out of the treasury to form such an organization.